secretstartups/handbook/leadership/emotional-intelligence/psychological-safety-short-course/index.html.md

 - Have you provided your intent?
 **Examples**
     - I want everyone to be aware that when stressful things happen I can shut off and just put my head down.
 If you notice this and feel I am not being transparent about activities please let me know.
-I am aware that when I am excited I tend to cut people off.
+    - I am aware that when I am excited I tend to cut people off.
 Please call me out on this behaviour when it happens as I often don’t realise I am doing it.

 - What are your unconscious biases and have you challenged them?

-- Do you consciously evaluate your unconscious biases when communicating
+- Do you consciously evaluate your unconscious biases when communicating?

 - How do you like to receive feedback, do you do the same, does your team know how you like to receive feedback and do you know how they do?